top of page

 3. No bullying (defined as seeking to harm, intimidate, or coerce another person).

-4. No unwanted toching or sexual harassment
+4. No unwanted touching or sexual harassment

 5. Follow all parole conditions.